As we have seen recently, the intersection of social media

 California has passed a new law that bans employers from

-forcing employees to hand over their social media passwords
+forcing employees to hand over their social media passwords.
+Advocates of

 online privacy cite this law as a victory in preventing employers from using